DARVINDROLE/DynamicDino/README.md

 - FastAPI for model serving

 ### Tools used:
-- Cloud hosting using render for backend and Ml model.
+- Cloud hosting using render for backend and ML model.
+-
 ---

 ## ⚠️ App Permissions